yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - ueberzug_scale (Float): Ueberzug image scaling ratio, `scale>1` for enlargement, `scale<1` for reduction.
 For example, `0.5` indicates a reduction to half.
 - ueberzug_offset (`[x, y, width, height]`): Ueberzug image offset, in cell units.
 For example, `[0.5, 0.5, -0.5, -0.5]` indicates that the image is offset by half a cell in both directions, and the width and height are reduced by half a cell.

-This is useful for solving [the bug of Ueberzug image size calculation](https://github.com/jstkdng/ueberzugpp/issues/122).
+This is useful for solving [a bug of Überzug++ image size calculation](https://github.com/jstkdng/ueberzugpp/issues/122).

 If your monitor has a `2.0` scale factor, and is running on Wayland under Hyprland, you may need to set `ueberzug_scale: 0.5`, and adjust the value of `ueberzug_offset` according to your case, to offset this issue.